wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_linux.rst

 .. _wazuh_agent_sources_linux:

-Install Wazuh Agent on Linux
+Install Wazuh agent on Linux
 ============================

-The Wazuh Agent can be installed in the most of Linux Distribution.
+The Wazuh agent can be installed in the most of Linux Distribution.

 +-------------------------------+---------------------------------------------------------------------------+
 | Operative system              | Version                                                                   |